Red Dawn (1984)

 Darryl Bates: Gone?

 Col. Andy Tanner: Yeah.
 That's right.
 Infiltrators came up illegal from Mexico.
 Cubans mostly.
 They managed to infiltrate SAC bases in the Midwest, several down in Texas and wreaked a helluva lot of havoc, I'm here to tell you.
-They opened up the door down here, and the whole Cuban & Nicaraguan armies come walking right through, rolled right up here through the Great Plains.
+They opened up the door down here, and the whole Cuban and Nicaraguan and Latin American armies come walking right through, rolled right up here through the Great Plains.

 Robert: How far did they get?